-Bernstein Shur, one of northern New England’s largest law firms, welcomes Molly Barker Gilligan, Beth A. Smith and Michael A. Siedband to the firm’s Portland, Maine office.
+Bernstein Shur, one of northern New England’s largest law firms, welcomes Molly Barker Gilligan, Beth A. Smith and Michael A. Siedband to the firm’s Portland, ME office.

 Prior to joining Bernstein Shur, Gilligan was an associate at a Philadelphia, Pennsylvania firm, where her practice focused on administrative law and appellate litigation.
 In addition, she provided consulting and training to law firms on the topic of technology for legal professionals.
 Gilligan was a judicial intern for the Hon.
 Jon O. Newman of the U.S. Court of Appeals for the Second Circuit and the Hon.
 Alvin W. Thompson of the U.S. District Court for the District of Connecticut.

 Gilligan earned her JD from Quinnipiac University School of Law, where she served as the Associate Editor of the Health Law Journal.
-She earned her BA from the University of Maine.
-Gilligan is admitted to practice in the state of Maine and commonwealth of Pennsylvania and is co-chair of the Maine State Bar Association’s Technology Committee.
-She resides in North Yarmouth, Maine.
+She earned her BA from the University of ME.
+Gilligan is admitted to practice in the state of ME and commonwealth of Pennsylvania and is co-chair of the ME State Bar Association’s Technology Committee.
+She resides in North Yarmouth, ME.

 Beth A. Smith joins the firm’s Real Estate Practice Group.
 Her practice will focus on representing and advising both individuals and entity clients on a variety of commercial and residential real estate matters, including purchase and sale transactions, title matters, subdivision development, boundary disputes, leasing and real estate litigation.